In this post, I am going to explain the API for dynamic event switching in my reactive-banana library, version 0.7.*.

 AnyMoment Identity a = forall s.
 Moment s a

-functions provide the corresponding mappings (isomorphisms).
+corresponding mappings (isomorphisms).

 I think it is very instructive to put reactive-banana’s approach to dynamic event switching into context and to clarify its connection to other approaches.